byteSamurai/go-playground/README.md

 # Your own Go Playground

+## About this fork

+Is wished there were some

 The [Go Playground][2] is a pretty good way to learn about [Go][1] programs without actually installing [Go][1].
 You can set up identical playgrounds easily using the [golang/playground][3] repository at Github.